The world's charming historic piers and boardwalks

 Philip Reeve/Shutterstock

-Brighton Palace Pier, Brighton, England, UK
+Now: Brighton Palace Pier, Brighton, England, UK

-Upon its completion, the impressive pier was 1,772 feet (540m) long, its wooden expanse strung with thousands of lights and jutting into the chilly English channel.
+Upon its completion, the impressive pier was 1,772 feet (540m) long, its wooden expanse strung with thousands of lights and jutting into the chilly English Channel.
 Early attractions included ornate pavilions for reading and dining, and a 1,500-seat theatre.
 Today the attractions on this Grade II-listed building are somewhat bolder and brasher (a kaleidoscopic helter skelter and a games arcade to name a few), but it’s lost none of its appeal.
 It’s pictured here in December 2019.

 Library of Congress/Wikimedia Commons/CC0

-Ahlbeck Pier, Ahlbeck, Germany
+Then: Ahlbeck Pier, Ahlbeck, Germany

 This handsome structure in northeastern Germany has been a pleasure pier from the start.
 Construction began in 1882 and the resulting wooden jetty housed a swish restaurant that attracted well-heeled punters from across the seaside town.
 It’s pictured here circa 1890, thronged with crowds on a summer's day – the quaint covered chairs that dot the sand are still a feature of the beach today.